 • led BSU to the CHA Tournament championship in 2005, 2006 and 2009, becoming the first CHA program to garner back-to-back appearances in the NCAA Tournament.

-• directed BSU to a record of .500 or better during the last eight seasons.
+• directed BSU to a record of .500 or better in eight of the last 11 seasons.

 • helped BSU become only the second CHA program to win both the league regular-season and tournament crowns during the same campaign, achieving that feat in 2005 and repeating the feat in 2009.